lars76/llm-cn-en-dict/README.md

 # Synthetic Chinese-English Dictionary

 This project generates a Chinese-English dictionary from scratch using Large Language Models (LLMs).
 It then reduces hallucinations and improves accuracy through Retrieval-Augmented Generation (RAG) by cross-referencing entries with the standard [CEDICT dictionary](https://cc-cedict.org/editor/editor.php) and Wikipedia.
-The final dictionary contains 75519 entries and has more detailed definitions and example sentences.
-The dictionary can be downloaded [here]().
+The final dictionary contains 75519 entries and has detailed definitions and example sentences.
+The dictionary can be downloaded [here](https://github.com/lars76/llm-cn-en-dict/releases/download/v0.1.0/merged_dict.jsonl.gz).

 ## Overview